Search

 Physical rest can be both passive and active—meaning we can be napping and sleeping or doing yoga, stretching, using a foam roller or getting a massage.

-If you have a desk job, physical active rest is highly important to release pain or swelling in your body that is caused from sitting for extended periods of time.
+If you have a desk job, physical active rest is highly important to release pain or swelling in your body caused by sitting for extended periods of time.

 2. Mental Rest

-Disconnecting means taking intentional time away from things that may mental exhaust you after too much consumption—technology is the key culprit of mental rest deprivation.
+Disconnecting means taking intentional time away from things that may mentally exhaust you after too much consumption—technology is the key culprit of mental rest deprivation.

 3. Sensory Rest